Quantum interferometric probe of neutron--hidden neutron oscillations: Experimental setup

-The magnetic fields $B_{I}$ and $B_{II}$ are assumed to be applied perpendicular to the the neutron flight paths, i. e. perpendicular the scheme shown in Fig. \ref{schema_V1} and therefore parallel to the surface of the mirrors.
-Thus the polarization of the neutrons is always kept parallel to the overall polarization $\pmb{P}$ of the neutron beam.
-Of course, spin flippers could be integrated into the beam paths to enable further manipulation of the neutron beams and their phases.
-However, these possibilities are not discussed here.
+The active magnetic field $B_{II}$ is applied perpendicular to the neutron flight paths, i.e., perpendicular to the scheme shown in Fig.~\ref{schema_V1} and therefore parallel to the surface of the mirrors.
+Thus, the polarization of the neutrons is always kept parallel to the overall polarization $\pmb{P}$ of the neutron beam.
+By tuning the amplitude of $B_{II}$ (e.g., around 16.6 mT to probe $\delta m \sim 1$ neV), the setup acts as a precise spectrometer, actively scanning the hidden-sector parameter space.

 \emph{Geometry.} Let us now specify the geometric details of the setup of Fig.~\ref{schema_V1}: The wavefronts of the beams are perpendicular to the plane of the interferometer.
-The angles of incidence and reflection are equal to $4.8^\circ$ with respect to the line joining the beam splitter BS and the recombination mirror REC (horizontal dashed line in Fig.~\ref{schema_V1}).
-We choose two different sets of parameters, reported in tables \ref{table} and \ref{table2}.
-In the first setup, the flight paths are $l:= l_1 = l_4 = d_1 = d_4 = 200 \ \mathrm{mm}$ and $L:= l_2 = l_3 = d_2 = d_3 =300 \ \mathrm{mm}$ yielding an overall path length $2 \cdot (l+L) \simeq 1000$ mm between BS and REC.
-In addition, we fix $d:=l_5=d_5 = 500 \ \mathrm{mm}$.
+The angles of incidence and reflection are equal to $3^\circ$ with respect to the line joining the beam splitter BS and the recombination mirror REC (horizontal dashed line in Fig.~\ref{schema_V1}).
+We choose a highly optimized set of parameters tailored for VCN, which is reported in Table \ref{table}.